OpenLiberty/liberty-tools-intellij/README.md

 - Projects with the Liberty Maven Plugin or Liberty Gradle Plugin configured will appear in the Liberty tool window on the sidebar.
 If not enabled by default, the tool window can be viewed by selecting **View > Tool Windows > Liberty**.
 - Select a project in the Liberty tool window to view the available commands.

+For detailed instructions on how to use the Liberty actions check out the [Liberty Tools for IntelliJ IDEA User Guide](docs/user-guide.md) page.

 ## Actions